gitlabhq/gitlabhq/doc/api/container_registry.md

 Get a list of repository commits in a project.

-This operation is executed asynchronously and it might take time to get executed.
+This operation is executed asynchronously and might take some time to get executed.

 ```
 DELETE /projects/:id/registry/repositories/:repository_id